 - Don’t pass out the answer key!
 That is provided only if needed.

-- To take the learning a step further, consider this optional activity – After identifying each location from A-Z students place and label each location on a printed map.
+To take the learning a step further, after identifying each location from A-Z, have your students place each location on a printed map and label it.

 What you Need to Complete the Atlas Scavenger Hunt: